 - Battery Life/Power Draw: SSDs draw less power in comparison to a traditional hard drive.
 The average rate of power consumption for an SSD is between 2 to 3 watts while that of an HDD is between 6 to 7 watts.

-- Cost: SSDs are relatively expensive and currently cost, on average, $0.50 for each gigabyte based on a 1TB drive.
-On the other hand, HDDs will remain less expensive since they are older and employ a more established technology.
-Typically, they cost approximately $0.15 per gigabyte based on a 4TB model.
+- Cost: SSDs are relatively expensive and currently cost, on average, $0.20 for each gigabyte based on a 1TB drive.
+On the other hand, HDDs remain less expensive since they are older and employ a more established technology.
+Typically, they cost approximately $0.03 per gigabyte based on a 4TB model.

-- Capacity: Currently, the biggest SSD on the market is 2TB, while the biggest hard drive on the market is 8TB (Seagate has just started shipping them).
+- Capacity: Currently, the biggest consumer SSD on the market is 4TB, while the biggest consumer HDD on the market is 16TB.

 - Noise and Vibration: An SSD does not have moving parts as does an HDD.
 As a result, there is no sound or vibration when the PC is processing data.
 Audible clicks, spinning and vibrations are a common scenario in PC’s with an HDD.
 Faster HDD’s make more noise due to the vigorous back and forth movement of the read arm.